kamailio/kamailio-docs/kamailio-kemi-framework/docs/modules/rtpengine/rtpengine.header.md

-This module enables media streams to be proxied via an RTPproxy.
+This module enables media streams to be proxied via RTPEngine, exporting the functions to interact with it.